Kit/convertkit-wordpress/TESTING.md

 **Rules can be ignored with caution**, but it's essential that rules relating to coding style and inline code commenting / docblocks remain.

+## Manual Testing

+If a build of the Plugin ZIP file is required locally, perhaps to test on a different environment or specific site, you may run the `.scripts/build.sh` script.

+This will create a `convertkit.zip` Plugin file, which can be installed on a WordPress web site.

+Note that deployments are automated when using GitHub's release system; refer to the [Deployment Guide](DEPLOYMENT.md) for more information.

 ## Next Steps

 Once your test(s) are written and successfully run locally, submit your branch via a new [Pull Request](https://github.com/ConvertKit/convertkit-wordpress/compare).